keketso-prog/keketso-prog/README.md

 AWS Cloud Quest: 12 quests completed
 AWS Cloud Practitioner certification

+🎯 Career Goals
+Short-term: I'm seeking opportunities as a Cloud Support Specialist or Junior Cloud Engineer where I can apply my AWS knowledge and continue learning.

+Long-term: My aspiration is to become an AWS Solutions Architect, helping organizations solve real-world problems through cloud technology.

+What excites me:

+Cloud infrastructure and architecture
+Security and best practices
+Automation and efficiency
+Helping businesses migrate to the cloud
+Continuous learning and growth
+💪 What I Bring
+Dedication: I don't give up when things get tough
+Reliability: You can count on me to deliver
+Growth Mindset: Always eager to learn and improve Attention to Detail: From my administrative background

 ## 📂 Projects

 A showcase of the practical work I've completed during the AWS re/Start program.
 Through hands-on projects, I've developed real-world skills in designing, deploying, and managing cloud solutions on Amazon Web Services.